Japan, U.S. sound optimistic on TPP trade pact negotiations

 "We haven't solved all of our problems, but we are headed in that direction," Amari said.

-Amari met Froman for two days in Tokyo to discuss details of a possible deal, adding momentum to multilateral efforts towards TPP.
+Amari met Froman for two days in Tokyo to discuss details of a possible deal, adding momentum to multilateral efforts toward TPP.

 The two countries will continue working-level talks to try to narrow their differences further, Amari said.